Slick9000/docker-on-termux/README.md

 <br/>

-unlock the full functionality of the package manager in [alpine](https://www.alpinelinux.org)
+## unlock full functionality of the package manager in [alpine](https://www.alpinelinux.org)

 to install some programs such as [docker](https://www.docker.com), you will need to unlock the community package in the apk package manager.

-to do so, you'll need to edit the packages file using a text editor. i'll be using vim for this tutorial. install vim by running:
+to do so, you'll need to edit the packages file using a text editor. i'll be using [vim](https://www.vim.org) for this tutorial. install [vim](https://www.vim.org) by running:

 ```
 apk add --update vim